Transport Analysis of Infinitely Deep Neural Network: Introduction

+The \emph{denoising autoencoder (DAE)} is a fundamental model for representation learning, the objective of which is to capture a good representation of the data. \citet{Vincent2008} introduced it as a heuristic modification of traditional autoencoders for enhancing robustness.
+In the setting of traditional autoencoders, we train an NN as an identity map $\xx \mapsto \xx$ and extract the hidden layer to obtain the so-called ``code.''
+On the other hand, the DAE is trained as a denoising map $\cx \mapsto \xx$ of deliberately corrupted inputs $\cx$.
+Although the \emph{corrupt and denoise} principle is simple, it has inspired many next-generation models.
+In this study, we analyze DAE variants such as shallow DAE, deep DAE (or composition of DAEs), infinitely deep DAE (or continuous DAE), and stacked DAE.
+Stacking \citep{Bengio2006} was proposed in the early stages of deep learning, and it remains a mysterious treatment because it runs DAEs on codes in the hidden layer.
-Theoretical justifications and extensions follow from at least five aspects: manifold learning \citep{Rifai2011, Alain2014}, generative modeling \citep{Vincent2010, Bengio2013, Bengio2014}, infomax principle \citep{Vincent2010}, learning dynamics \citep{Erhan2010}, and score matching \citep{Vincent2011}.
-The first three aspects were already mentioned in the original paper \citep{Vincent2008}.
-According to these aspects, a DAE learns one of the following: a manifold on which the data are arranged (manifold learning); the latent variables, which often behave as nonlinear coordinates in the feature space, that generate the data (generative modeling); a transformation of the data distribution that maximizes the mutual information (infomax); good initial parameters that allow the training to avoid local minima (learning dynamics); or the data distribution (score matching).

-A turning point appears to be the finding of the score matching aspect \citep{Vincent2011}, which reveals that score matching with a special form of energy function coincides with a DAE.
-This means that a DAE is a density estimator of the data distribution $\data$.
+The theoretical justifications and extensions follow from at least five standpoints: manifold learning \citep{Rifai2011, Alain2014}, generative modeling \citep{Vincent2010, Bengio2013, Bengio2014}, infomax principle \citep{Vincent2010}, learning dynamics \citep{Erhan2010}, and score matching \citep{Vincent2011}.
+The first three standpoints were already mentioned in the original paper \citep{Vincent2008}.
+According to these standpoints, a DAE extracts one of the following from the data set: a manifold on which the data are arranged (manifold learning); the latent variables, which often behave as nonlinear coordinates in the feature space, that generate the data (generative modeling); a transformation of the data distribution that maximizes the mutual information (infomax); good initial parameters that allow the training to avoid local minima (learning dynamics); or the data distribution (score matching).
+A turning point appears to be the finding of the score matching aspect \citep{Vincent2011}, which reveals that score matching with a special form of the energy function coincides with a DAE.
+Thus, a DAE is a density estimator of the data distribution $\data$.
 In other words, it extracts and stores information as a function of $\data$.
-Since then many researchers omitted stacking deterministic autoencoders, and have developed generative density estimators \citep{Bengio2013, Bengio2014} instead.
+Since then, many researchers have avoided stacking deterministic autoencoders and have developed generative density estimators \citep{Bengio2013, Bengio2014} instead.

-The generative modeling is more compatible not only with the restricted Boltzmann machine and deep belief nets \citep{Hinton2006a} and the deep Boltzmann machine \citep{Salakhutdinov2009}, but also with many sophisticated algorithms, such as variational autoencoder \citep{Kingma2014a}, minimum probability flow \citep{Sohl-Dickstein2009, Sohl-Dickstein2015}, adversarial generative networks \citep{Goodfellow2014}, semi-supervised learning \citep{Kingma2014, Rasmus2015}, and image generation \citep{Radford2015}.
-In generative models, what a hidden layer represents basically corresponds to either the ``hidden state'' itself that generates the data or the parameters (such as means and covariance matrices) of the probability distribution of the hidden states.
-See \citet{Bengio2014}, for example.